Jemima Wilkinson House

 The Jemima Wilkinson House, also known as the Friend's Home, is a historic home located at Jerusalem in Yates County, New York.
 It is a five-bay, 2 1/2-story Federal-style residence built about 1809–1815.

-It is named after the preacher known as the Public Universal Friend, whose previous name was Jemima Wilkinson.
+It was the home of Jemima Wilkinson, also known as the Public Universal Friend, and base of the Society of Universal Friends.

 It was listed on the National Register of Historic Places in 1994.